-Marriage seems wonderfully endearing to the single man or woman who has never ever married, and perhaps to the divorced man or woman who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a difficult perform at times.
+Marriage appears wonderfully endearing to the single man or woman who has never married, and possibly to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a hard operate at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is the two a good and a poor point.
+We carry so considerably of ourselves into our marriages – which is both a excellent and a bad thing.

-We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not spend also considerably cash, not look for to handle us, that they will want to commit time with us.
-We also bring in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We deliver in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not spend also much income, not look for to manage us, that they will want to invest time with us.
+We also carry in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 Therapy For Relationships